Body Friendly Design The Principles of Kitchen Ergonomics

 Since each cook does it a bit differently, the work that occurs in your kitchen is inherently personal.

-If the elbow is too high above the work surface, the user tends to lean forward to put your elbows back in an optimal relation to the countertop.
+If the elbow is too high above the work surface, you tend to lean forward to put your elbows back in an optimal relation to the countertop.

 If the elbow is too close to the work surface, he or she tends to either step or lean back to bring the elbows back into the correct position.